 Authors: Below are statements we would like you to complete that summarize and conclude the video.
 Please choose the statement(s) you wish to conclude the video and indicate the name of the author who will give the statement.
 Please restrict the length of each statement to no more than 40 words.
 You may revise the given prompts as necessary to better fit your protocol.

-Author Name: While attempting this procedure, it’s important to remember to ___________.
+Norbert Rolland: While attempting this procedure, it’s important to remember to conduct all of the chloroplast isolation steps at 4°C to limit proteolysis in the purified fractions.

-Author Name: Following this procedure, other methods like _____________ can be performed in order to answer additional questions like _____________.
+Norbert Rolland: Following this procedure, other methods like large-scale proteomics approaches can be performed in order to answer additional questions like the composition and dynamics of the proteome of the various plastid sub-compartments.

-Author Name: After its development, this technique paved the way for researchers in the field of __________ to explore _____________ (subdivision of field, disease, natural phenomenon) in __________ (model organism, patient demographic, organ system).
+Norbert Rolland: After its development, this technique paved the way for researchers in the field of plant physiology to explore many different aspects of the chloroplast biogenesis and function using targeted analyses of candidate proteins identified within plastid sub-compartments.

-Author Name: Don't forget that working with _____________ (reagent, pathogen, instrumentation) can be extremely hazardous and precautions such as ____________ should always be taken while performing this procedure.
+Norbert Rolland: Don't forget that working with waring blender, liquid nitrogen or specific compounds like protease inhibitors requires special care, and precautions such as wearing gloves, lab coat and safety glasses should always be taken while performing this procedure.

 *Note to the Authors: Interview statements will be edited to conform to the length restrictions.
 I am happy to help if you have any questions.